elasticio/elasticio.github.io/content/_getting-started/secrets.md

 For more advanced cases we recommend using an API call to create `auth-client`.
 Please consult the [Create Auth Client]({{site.data.tenant.apiBaseUri}}/docs/v2/#create-auth-client) section for more.

+### Creating other clients

+You can create other `auth-client` types using the [Create Auth Client]({{site.data.tenant.apiBaseUri}}/docs/v2/#create-auth-client) API documentation.
+However, for the REST-API component we have the following types already in place:

+*   `noauth` - to use for no authentication.
+*   `basic` - to use for regular `username`/`password` pair.
+*   `api_key` - to use for the `header`/`API Key` pair.

+## Auth Secret Creation

+> Please Note: Before you can create a secret for any component you must create a client first.

+You can create `auth-secret` on UI identically as you would create a credential for any component.
+You need to select the client type first.
+For example we select `basic` client type for the REST-API component:

+% include img.html max-width="100%" url="/assets/img/getting-started/secrets/create-basic-secret.png" title="Create Basic Secret." %}